mattstavinga/TEnmo---Group-Project/README.md

 ### Required Use Cases
 You should attempt to complete all of the following required use cases.

+## STEPS 1 & 2 WERE COMPLETED BY TECH ELEVATOR INSTRUCTORS, GROUP MEMBERS COMPLETED OTHER STEPS

-1. **[COMPLETE]** As a user of the system, I need to be able to register myself with a username and password.
+1. As a user of the system, I need to be able to register myself with a username and password.
    1. A new registered user starts with an initial balance of 1,000 TE Bucks.
    2. The ability to register has been provided in your starter code.
-2. **[COMPLETE]** As a user of the system, I need to be able to log in using my registered username and password.
+2. As a user of the system, I need to be able to log in using my registered username and password.
    1. Logging in returns an Authentication Token.
 I need to include this token with all my subsequent interactions with the system outside of registering and logging in.
    2. The ability to log in has been provided in your starter code.
 3. As an authenticated user of the system, I need to be able to see my Account Balance.